Marketing

 • Frontload your pages by putting the most important information at the top

 A site that loads quickly encourages both sales and a comfortable UX.
-By striking a balance between high-definition, high-quality content and features that aren’t too data-heavy, you can make it easier to use your site.
-For example, when it comes to images, it’s often best for your photos to be JPEGs, and if images only have a few colors, rendering them as PNGs.
+By striking a balance between high-definition, high-quality user experience content and features that aren’t too data-heavy, you can make it easier to use your site.

 You can also reduce the number of link redirects.
 This is when someone tries to load one page but they then get redirected to another one.
 This takes extra time and may make your page feel clunky to users.